awsdocs/amazon-connect-user-guide/doc_source/contactflow.md

 ## Using Queue to Queue Transfer<a name="queue-to-queue-transfer"></a>

-When a call comes in to your contact center, you can define advanced routing decisions to minimize queue wait times, or route calls to specific queues, using blocks in your contact flow\.
-For example, use a **Check queue status** block to check staffing or agent availability for a queue before sending a call to that queue\.
-Or use a **Get queue metrics** block to retrieve queue metrics with a **Check contact attributes** block to check specific queue metric attributes\.
-Then define conditions in the block to determine which queue to route the call to based on attribute values\.
+For calls coming into your contact center, you can define advanced routing decisions to minimize queue wait times, or route calls to specific queues, using blocks in your contact flow\.
+For example, use a **Check queue status** block to check staffing or agent availability for a queue before sending a call to that queue, or use a **Get queue metrics** block to retrieve queue metrics\.
+Then use a **Check contact attributes** block to check specific queue metric attributes, and define conditions in the block to determine which queue to route the call to based on attribute values\.
 For more information about using queue metrics, see [Using System Metric Attributes](contact-attributes.md#attrib-system-metrics)\.

 After determining which queue to transfer the call to, use a **Transfer to queue** block in a contact flow to transfer the call to that queue\.
-When the **Transfer to queue** block executes, it checks the queue capacity to determine whether or not the queue is at capacity \(full\)\.
-When the check for queue capacity is made, it is comparing the current number of calls in the queue to the **Maximum contacts in queue** limit, if one is set for the queue\.
-If the limit is not set, the queue is limited to the number of concurrent active calls set in the service limit for the instance\.
+When the **Transfer to queue** block runs, it checks the queue capacity to determine whether or not the queue is at capacity \(full\)\.
+This check for queue capacity compares the current number of calls in the queue to the **Maximum contacts in queue** limit, if one is set for the queue\.
+If no limit is set, the queue is limited to the number of concurrent active calls set in the service limit for the instance\.

-Once the call is placed in a queue, the call remains in the queue until an agent takes the call, or the call is handled based on the routing decisions you use in your customer queue flow\.
-To change the queue associated with the call after it is already placed in a queue, you can use a **Loop prompts** block with a **Transfer to queue** block in a customer queue flow\.
-In the block, you can select which queue to transfer the call to, or use an attribute to set the queue\.
+Once the call is placed in a queue, the call remains there until an agent takes the call, or until the call is handled based on the routing decisions in your customer queue flow\.
+To change the queue associated with the call after it is already placed in a queue, use a **Loop prompts** block with a **Transfer to queue** block in a customer queue flow\.
+In the block choose which queue to transfer the call to, or use an attribute to set the queue\.

-In the **Transfer to queue** block, there are two outputs to route calls through, either the **Success** branch, or the **At capacity** branch\.
-When a call is successfully transferred to a queue and follows the **Success** branch, the call remains associated with the current customer queue flow after being transferred to the new queue\.
+In the **Transfer to queue** block, there are two outputs to route calls through: the **Success** branch or the **At capacity** branch\.
+When a call is successfully transferred to a queue and follows the **Success** branch, the call remains associated with the current customer queue flow after being transferred\.
 When the call is not successfully transferred to a queue and follows the **At capacity** branch because the queue is at capacity, the call remains in the current working queue\.

 ## Using a Transfer to queue block to manage calls in a queue